keshavsapkota3/Group_26-webprograming/readme.md

 Include more detailed information about Feature 2 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

-  In this feature if user login then user able to chat with customer service.
+  In this feature  user login.

 ### Feature 3